Click a question below to see the answer.

 |BCT to BCT||Yes|

-The current Bell Canada Centrex contract is valid until November 30th, 2019.
-This means that the current pricing is guaranteed to remain the same until that date.
+The current Bell Canada Centrex contract was valid until November 30th, 2019 with an extension into 2020 to provide extra time for the remaining departments to move.
+This means that the current pricing is not guaranteed to remain the same.
 It is highly likely that the per line pricing negotiated in the next Centrex contract will be significantly (as much as 2x to 3x) higher due to the fact that the total number of Centrex lines is expected to be much lower and the University will no longer benefit from the volume discounts it currently enjoys.
 Apart from the increased cost of Bell Centrex phone lines as compared to VoIP, especially once the current contract expires, there are many other reasons why it is preferable to migrate to the enterprise VoIP service:

 - Bell Centrex phone lines will not be able to make use of 5 digit dialing except to other Centrex phone lines.